 You may have tried more traditional therapy in the past but aren’t getting the results you were hoping for, or you are curious to try something new.
-With science constantly evolving, we see many new and exciting forms of therapy emerge.
 Neurofeedback is gaining more attention and causing people to ask,

 What is neurofeedback?

 Cellular biologists say 95% of what we think, feel, and do is unconscious and is from earlier conditioning.
-So, if we want to change these innate and developed behaviours, we need to work to train the unconscious mind– neurofeedback helps us to do exactly that.
+So, if we want to change these innate and developed behaviours, we need to work to train the unconscious mind– something traditional talk therapy doesn’t allow us to do but that neurofeedback directly addresses.

 Neurofeedback helps people’s brain gain awareness of their typically involuntary responses/ behaviours.
 We’ve all experienced a rush of emotions and behaviours in response to someone else’s actions– such as a driver cutting you off on the highway.
 This action may have led to an undesired response and left you feeling angry for far longer than you would have liked.

 Neurofeedback works by using non-invasive techniques to get your brain to recognize its behaviour so that it can bounce back from a stress state quicker.